mfouquet/Change-Text-Case/README.md

 1. Download the plugin and double-click to install.

 ##Usage
-Have any amount of text layers selected and select an option from the Change Title Case menu.
+Have any amount of text layers selected and select an option from the Change Text Case menu.